 July 2009

-• The company received approval from the Ministry of Environment ("MAE") of its Environmental Management Plans ("EMP") for the Mirador Project and the Panantza-San Carlos Project.
-Additionally, the company received a Water Use Permit from the Ministry of Water for the Mirador Project.
-The company must still receive formal authorization from the MMP before any drilling, earthworks or similar types of site activities can be initiated.
-This same requirement applies to all mining companies in Ecuador.
+• The company received approval from the MAE of its Environmental Management Plans ("EMP") for the Mirador Project and the Panantza-San Carlos Project.
+Additionally, the company received a Water Use Permit from the SNA for the Mirador Project.